Ntropish/s-validator/docs/validators/object.md

 ### `properties`

-An object where keys are property names and values are `s-val` schemas.
+An object where keys are property names and values are `s-validator` schemas.
 This defines the shape of the object.

 ### `strict`